mikegleasonjr/puppet-server/README.md

 ##Usage

-You can change the default behavior with the following options.
+You can change the default behavior with the following options:

 ###Packages installed